openai/baselines/docs/guide/custom_env.rst

 on creating a custom Gym environment.

-Optionnaly, you can also register the environment with gym, that will allow you to create the RL agent in one line (and use ``gym.make()`` to instantiate the env).
+Optionally, you can also register the environment with gym, that will allow you to create the RL agent in one line (and use ``gym.make()`` to instantiate the env).